CNA-Tech/PKS-Ninja/LabGuides/Lab1-IntroToKubernetes/readme.md

 kubectl get cs
 ```

-NOTE: The K8s cluster deployed in the example lab is based on the VKE developer cluster template which runs all K8s services on a common node
+NOTE: The K8s cluster deployed in the example lab is based on the VKE developer cluster template which starts with a single node and adds additional nodes dynamically with VKE's "Smart Cluster" feature.
+Accordingly, if you run this command again in later steps, you may see additional nodes running.

 <details><summary>Screenshot 2.2</summary>
 <img src="Images/2018-10-19-14-14-32.png">